matthewdw89/socket.io/README.md

 ## Socket.io Setup
 ### Server-Side: Node.js + Express.js
  To get started we will need to install the *express* package using npm and create a quick express server.
- The only difference in a normal express boilerplate and our express boilerplate with socket.io is we need to either save our ```app.listen( )``` to a variable called 'server', or require in the built-in Node.js module called HTTP, link on the ```createServer()``` method and save that to a variable called 'server'.
-In this instance I will be useing the first of the two options: saving the ```app.listen( )``` into a variable

 ```javascript
     const express = require('express');